shelleyolivia/learn-tutorials/thegraph/07-query.md

 > Before, running the query you'll need to check you have a [metamask](https://metamask.io/) extension installed with your browser and you're connected to the mainnet of Ethereum.
 Why?
 We'll decorate the date returned by the GraphQL query with data coming from the [CryptoPunks Data](https://etherscan.io/address/0x16F5A35647D6F03D5D3da7b35409D65ba03aF3B2#readContract) to be able to render the images and other punk metadata.

 Our Graph node come up with a GraphQL endpoint, available at [http://localhost:8000/subgraphs/name/punks](http://localhost:8000/subgraphs/name/punks/graphql).
-Open this in another tab and you will see a GraphiQL UI.
+Open this in another tab and you will see a GraphQL UI.
 Consider this a sandboz in which to experiment with queries.
 Open the right sidebar to explore your schema.

 ## 👨‍💻Your turn!
 Write the GraphQL query